Great Cobar mine: Sale and aftermath

 William Longworth retired as the managing director of the Syndicate in early 1905, and his replacement in that role was Dr Richard Read.
-By this time the negotiations to sell the assets were well advanced.
+By this time, the negotiations to sell the assets were well advanced.
 The prospective buyers were the same London investors, headed by A.S.
 Joseph, who had previously held the option to buy the assets that was granted in 1902.
 Both parties were aware of the 1902 valuation of the assets at £1,000,060.

-In 1906, the Syndicate sold to the promoters of an English firm, Great Cobar Ltd, for £800,000, in cash, that was divided among the six principals.
+In 1906, the Syndicate was sold to the promoters of the English firm Great Cobar Ltd for £800,000 in cash, which was divided among the six principals.
 The sale did not include the Nymagee Copper Mine, which was sold to other English investors in 1907.
 Also in 1906, the former owner of the Great Cobar, the old Cobar Copper-Mining Company, completed its liquidation and winding up.

-On 14 August 1906, the promoters of Great Cobar Ltd gave Dr Richard Read, Chairman of the Syndicate, a cheque for £775,000, as final payment, which with an earlier deposit of £25,000 summed to the £800,000 purchase price.
+On 14 August 1906, the promoters of Great Cobar Ltd gave Dr Richard Read, Chairman of the Syndicate, a cheque for £775,000 as final payment, which, together with an earlier deposit of £25,000, amounted to the £800,000 purchase price.

-The principals of the Syndicate then set up Australian Woollen Mills, in 1908, and made a second fortune, especially by making khaki uniforms for the Australian Army during the First World War.
-Thomas Longworth was the chairman and William Longworth was a director.
+The principals of the Syndicate then set up Australian Woollen Mills in 1908 and made a second fortune, especially by making khaki uniforms for the Australian Army during World War I. Thomas Longworth was the chairman, and William Longworth was a director.
 All the principals became very wealthy by the standards of their day.
 At their deaths, the estates of both Longworth brothers and of Albert Dangar each were in excess of £300,000, and that of Dr Richard Read over £136,000.